-- a. assess, explain and advise on the role of human resource management in implementing strategy; - demonstrate and explain how human resource management can contribute to business strategy, including flexible workforce management; - c. identify the impact of remuneration structures on organisational behaviour and other aspects of human resource management, and show the corporate reporting consequences; and - d. demonstrate and explain the role and impact of human resource management in change management.
+- a. assess, explain and advise on the role of human resource management in implementing strategy; - b. demonstrate and explain how human resource management can contribute to business strategy, including flexible workforce management; - c. identify the impact of remuneration structures on organisational behaviour and other aspects of human resource management, and show the corporate reporting consequences; and - d. demonstrate and explain the role and impact of human resource management in change management, including the impact on social and sustainability objectives.